RobinH08/Fronius_Battery_Control/README.md

 set charging power script:
 * change maximum charging/discharging power of your battery
-* adopt scaling factor in all registry-write calls (standard value in code is 2.05) depending on the behavior of your system
+* adopt scaling factor in all register-write calls (standard value in code is 2.05) depending on the behavior of your system
-* * if your Scaling Factor entity is not 0, you have to multiply all values by 10^x
+ * if your Scaling Factor entity is not 0, you have to multiply all values by 10^x

 Disclamer:
 * there could be errors in the code